german-antonio/gamedev-assignment-2/README.md

 Score:
 - Each time an enemy spawns, it is given a score component of N*100, where N is the number of vertices it has.
 Small enemies get double this value.
-- If a player bullet kills an enemy, the game score is increased by the score component of the enemy killed.
+DONE - If a player bullet kills an enemy, the game score is increased by the score component of the enemy killed.
-- The score should be displayed with the font specified by the config file in the top-left corner of the screen.
+DONE - The score should be displayed with the font specified by the config file in the top-left corner of the screen.

 Drawing:
 DONE - In the render system, all entities should be given a slow rotation, which makes the game look a little nicer.